Stanley Tomaszewski was a 16-year-old busboy working on the night of the Cocoanut Grove fire, Nov. 28, 1942, the Saturday after Thanksgiving.

 Stanley Tomaszewski died Oct.
 20, 1994, at 68.

 Stephanie Schorow, in The Cocoanut Grove Fire, reached a conclusion about the major cause of death: greed.
 She wrote,

 Whether the match or methyl chloride caused the fire, no matter whether strange gasses were released by the furnishings or by a mysterious chemical, the major causes of death in the Grove were the locked doors, inadequate exits, and crowded conditions.
 Whatever the initial spark, greed and thoughtlessness were the real killers.

 If you enjoyed this story, you may also want to read about the Hartford Circus Fire of 1944 here.
 To read firsthand accounts of the Cocoanut Grove fire from survivors, click here.
 For digitized documents from the fire click here.
 To see the Boston Public Library’s collection of photographs from the Cocoanut Grove fire, click here.

 With thanks to Fire in the Grove by John C .
 Esposito.
-This story about the Cocoanut Grove fire was updated in 2018.
+All black-and-white photos from the Leslie Jones Collection, Boston Public Library.
+This story about the Cocoanut Grove fire was updated in 2019.